AmineDjeghri/python-package-template/CONTRIBUTING.md

   strategy.
 - DEV → MAIN: Then, you should create a merge from dev to main with Squash strategy.
 - MAIN → RELEASE: The status of the ticket will change then to 'done.'

+#### Creating tags for releases
+- First, pull the main branch, then run ``make build-package``.
+- In GitHub, I create a release with that tag (same as in pyproject.toml), automatically generate the release notes and upload the package (wheel).